-"Bold in the iron-storm was he, Firm and stout as forest tree, The hero who, 'gainst two at once, Made Odin's fire from sword-edge glance: Dealing a denth-blow to the one, Known as a brave and generous man, Wounding the other, ere he fell,- His bloody sword his deeds showed well."
+"Bold in the iron-storm was he, Firm and stout us forest tree, The hero who, 'gainst two at once, Made Odin's fire from sword-edge glance; Dealing a death-blow to the one, Known as a brave and generous man.

+Wounding the other, ere he fell,-

+His bloody sword his deeds showed well."